Gioyik/urandom/README.md

 ## Usage

-The `urandom` executable is pretty straight-forward:
+The `userandom` executable is pretty straight-forward:

 ```bash
 $ userandom --help